 RP Performance

 User experience not only depends on resource-access services, but also on other top-level collective grid services operated by NGIs/EIROs.
-For this reason, in September 2011 the performance measurement framework was extended to include the core grid services operated by the NGIs and accredited by them to provide to access distributed resources.
+For this reason, in September 2011 the performance measurement framework was extended to include the core grid services operated by the NGIs and accredited by them to provide access to distributed resources.

 RP performance is reported monthly.
-Purpose of this reporting is to check the availability and reliability of core services operated by NGIs and EIROs, which is typically highly critical as these services provide access to RC services, and are often shared across multiple user communities.
-In order to enhance robustness and performance, these services are frequently constituted of distributed physical instances deployed across multiple RCs.
+The purpose of this reporting is to check the availability and reliability of core services operated by NGIs and EIROs, which are typically highly critical as these services provide access to RC services, and are often shared across multiple user communities (check also pag 7, this sentence is repeated twice).
+In order to enhance their robustness and performance, these services are frequently set up to comprise of several distributed physical instances deployed across multiple RCs.
 In this case, performance results from the compounded availability of the service physical instances.

 Availability and Reliability